ShelbySolomonDarnell/shelbysolomondarnell.github.io/index.md

 ---
 -->

-# Affect and Context Aware Computing for Genetics and Genomics
+# AI, Affect, and Human Centered Computing for Genetics and Genomics

 ## A computer scientists genetics/genomics research journey.